The AI Era — From Technology to Global Domination

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Not running services — asking permission to.
+Not running services.
+Asking permission to.

-The Rise of the AI Root User
+The rise of the AI root user

 - You want a cluster?
 Submit your prompt.

-It’s not Bash-fu.
+It’s not Bash-fu anymore.
 It’s prompt theology.

 And yes, there will be rituals: